 Overflight Notification Area: The proposed project is located within the overflight notification area.
-The ALUCP requires that an overflight notification for new residential land uses be recorded with the County Recorder.
-However, in instances when an avigation easement is required, no additional overflight notification is required.
+The ALUCP requires that an overflight notification for new residential land uses be recorded with the County Recorder or other alternative method as approved by the ALUC.